-As the violinist of the Callisto Trio, Geneva is an Artist in Residence at the Da Camera Society in Los Angeles.
-Callisto was the recipient of the Bronze Medal in the senior division at the Fischoff National Chamber Music Competition, as the youngest group to ever compete in the finals.
-In the fall of 2019, they were invited on the Masters on Tour series of the International Holland Music Sessions, during which they performed at such locations as the Philharmonic Bratislava and the Het Concertgebouw Amsterdam.
+Deeply passionate about collaboration, Geneva has had the pleasure of performing with such prominent musicians as Jonathan Biss, Glenn Dicterow, Miriam Fried, Kim Kashkashian, Gidon Kremer, Marcy Rosen, Sir András Schiff, and Mitsuko Uchida, among others.
+She is also a founding member of the Callisto Trio, Artist-in-Residence at the Da Camera Society in Los Angeles.
+Callisto received the Bronze Medal at the Fischoff Competition as the youngest group to ever compete in the senior division finals.
+They were recently invited on the Masters on Tour series of the International Holland Music Sessions and performed at the celebrated Het Concertgebouw Amsterdam.

-An advocate of community engagement and music education, Geneva was selected for the New England Conservatory’s Community Performances and Partnerships Program’s Ensemble Fellowship, where her string quartet created interactive and educational programs for a variety of audiences within the community.
-Her quartet was also chosen for the Virginia Arts Festival Residency, where they presented and performed in elementary, middle, and high schools, as well as leading a masterclass at the Governor’s School for the Arts.
+An advocate of community engagement and music education, Geneva was selected for the New England Conservatory’s Community Performances and Partnerships Program’s Ensemble Fellowship, through which her string quartet created interactive educational programs for audiences throughout Boston.
+Her quartet was also chosen for the Virginia Arts Festival Residency, during which they performed and presented masterclasses in elementary, middle, and high schools.

-Geneva is currently in the Artist Diploma program as the recipient of the Charlotte F. Rabb Presidential Scholarship at the New England Conservatory, where she also earned her BM, studying with Miriam Fried.
-She has spent past summers at such programs as the Ravinia Steans Institute for Piano and Strings, the Perlman Music Program’s Chamber Workshop, the International Holland Music Sessions, the Taos School of Music and the Heifetz International Music Institute.
-Last summer, she attended the Marlboro Music Festival and will be returning in 2021.
+Geneva received her Artist Diploma and Bachelor of Music as the recipient of the Charlotte F. Rabb Presidential Scholarship at the New England Conservatory, studying with Miriam Fried.
+Prior to that, she studied with Aimée Kreston at the Colburn School of Performing Arts.
+She is currently studying at Kronberg Academy with Professor Mihaela Martin.
+These studies are funded by the Strauss Family Patronage.
+Past summers have taken her to the Marlboro Music Festival, Ravinia Steans Institute, Perlman Music Program’s Chamber Workshop, International Holland Music Sessions, Taos School of Music and the Heifetz International Music Institute.